 Markey Culver didn’t expect to make a walk of shame along the dirt road that cut through the rural Rwandan village of Bushog, especially for a salad.
 But that’s where she found herself nearly every school day around lunchtime.
 The village men lined the streets, sipping the local banana beer, urwagwa, and calling after her, “Muzungu!” meaning foreigner in Kinyarwanda.
 They wanted to know where she was going.

 At first, she lied.
 She made up excuses for her midday excursion.
 But soon, she told the truth — she was making a meal.
 Lunch was taboo in a society where most people ate one meal a day.
 But by her second year as a Peace Corps volunteer, Culver was over it.
 She wanted a midday meal.
 So at noon, she made her way home from the school where she taught from 6:30 am to 5 pm every weekday and made a salad.
 “Avocados were literally falling off trees, and everyone has tomatoes, onions, and cabbage,” she pointed out.
-Fresh vegetables were plentiful, but cultural norms dictated that “real” food should be cooked, and fuel was expensive.
+Fresh vegetables were plentiful, but cultural norms dictated that “real” food should be cooked, and there should be a way for warming soups too, but fuel was expensive.

 RAW FOOD AND A BRIGHT IDEA